Rose Tico: Other media

 Rose Tico has been featured in several Star Wars comic books.
 She was the protagonist of "Rose Knows", a story in the sixth issue of the Star Wars Adventures comic book series, which was released on January 17, 2018.
 "Rose Knows" portrays Rose as an extremely dedicated mechanic who, after first becoming stationed on the Raddus just prior to the events of The Last Jedi, continues working well after her shift ends to study the ship's manuals and learn more about the vessel.
 The comic also included the first meeting of Rose and Resistance pilot and officer Poe Dameron, to whom she responded with an excitement similar to that when she met Finn in The Last Jedi.
 The knowledge Rose obtains from her research of the Raddus ultimately helps her in assisting Poe when his squadron is attacked by First Order TIE fighters.

 Rose and Paige Tico were the protagonists of the final issue of Star Wars: Forces of Destiny, a five-issue comic book miniseries based on an animated web series of the same name.
 The issue, entitled "Rose & Paige", was released on January 31, 2018, and was set before the events of The Force Awakens, when the Resistance was still based on D'Qar.
-General Leia Organa is seeking methods to collect natural resources, and Rose conceives an idea to build rechargeable vehicles form junk parts.
+General Leia Organa is seeking methods to collect natural resources, and Rose conceives an idea to build rechargeable vehicles from junk parts.
 Lacking confidence, Rose is reluctant to volunteer the idea, but Paige insists that she do so.
 Despite some opposition from the base's engineers, Leia receives the idea warmly, and Rose gets two vehicles working with support from Paige and Leia.
 The issue illustrated Rose's deep respect and admiration for Leia; she admitted to Paige, "Every time she talks to me, I can barely function."
 Paige later becomes lost in the D'Qar jungles during a scouting mission, and Rose helps find and rescue her.